Jeremy Wolf: Team Israel

 Wolf is an outfielder on the Israel National Baseball Team.

 He played in the Confederation of European Baseball's 2019 European Baseball Championship - B-Pool in early July 2019 in Blagoevgrad, Bulgaria, as it won all of its games and advanced to the playoffs against Team Lithuania in the 2019 Playoff Series at the end of July 2019 for the last qualifying spot for the 2019 European Baseball Championship.
 Wolf then played for Team Israel at the 2019 European Baseball Championship.
 He also played for the team at the Africa/Europe 2020 Olympic Qualification tournament in Italy in September 2019, which Israel won to qualify to play baseball at the 2020 Summer Olympics in Tokyo.

 Personal

 Wolf was born in Scottsdale, Arizona, and is Jewish.
 As a young adult, he visited Israel on Birthright.

 In October 2018, Wolf made aliyah and became an Israeli citizen, thus becoming a dual American-Israeli citizen.

 In October 2019, Wolf moved to Tel Aviv, Israel, in order to coach baseball and train for the Olympics.

 Currently he coaches baseball part-time and serves as executive director of More Than Baseball, a nonprofit organization that focuses primarily on serving minor-league athletes.

+Jeremy married Sona Shahbazian, current orthopedic surgery trainee, on December 31st, 2023.